Mexican Crema

 Allow to cool, then open the Instant Pot and drain the water

 Place the Heavy Cream into the Instant Pot.
-Use the Saute setting to heat to 161° F.
+Use the Sauté setting (for 10 minutes) to heat to 161° F.

 DO NOT BOIL.